Maceris/Ikala-Plugins/README.md

 Each plugin will likely have it's own README, but below are high level descriptions of what each is.

+### EntityComponentSystem

+Provides a framework for the Entity Component System pattern.

 ### Example-Plugin

 An example plugin, set up and ready to build.
 This can be used as a framework to start building your own plugins.